 | |||||||||||||

 The mur element in the name is taken from the Latin word for a wall.
 Colours: Cases in black, plus ivory, red and green.
-Handset and cords in black, no matter what the case colour.
+Handset and cords were always coloured black, no matter what the case colour was.
 Users:

 The Muraphone K saw use on PAX systems installed by the